-As already noted above, none of the natural gas plot lines in Figure 11 intersect the δ^{13} C of Haynesville or Smackover kerogen as would be expected if the produced gases were generated from these source rock kerogens.
+As already noted above, none of the natural gas plot lines in Figure 11 intersect the $\delta^{13}C$ of Haynesville or Smackover kerogen as would be expected if the produced gases were generated from these source rock kerogens.
 This suggests that secondary alteration processes related to high thermal stress influenced the carbon isotopic compositions of the samples.
 The Clayton (1991) plots presented in Figures 13, 14, and 15 indicate that moderate to extensive oil cracking is the principal secondary process affecting the carbon isotope composition of the DeSoto Parish produced gases.
+Cracking of refractory kerogen also contributed lesser volumes of gases to the reservoirs.
 The Clayton (1991) plots illustrate maturity-related variations in the relative abundance and isotopic composition of methane, ethane, and propane in the gas samples.
 Maturity of labile (oil prone) kerogen is represented by the degree of gas generation (Gas Generation Index, or GGI).
 Maturity of refractory kerogen is represented by equivalent vitrinite reflectance.
-I used a kerogen δ^{13} C of -26.0‰ for this plot to calculate the y-axis values based on data reported by Pernia (2012).
-The plots of methane, ethane, and propane δ^{13} C versus dryness presented in Figures 13, 14, and 15 suggest that all of the produced gas samples are largely secondary and were generated mostly from oil cracking.
+I used a kerogen $\delta^{13}C$ of -26.0% for these plots to calculate the y-axis values based on Haynesville Formation data reported by Pernia (2012).
+The plots of methane, ethane, and propane $\delta^{13}C$ versus dryness presented in Figures 13, 14, and 15 suggest that all of the produced gas samples are largely secondary and were generated mostly from oil cracking.

-Another interesting feature of the Clayton plot in Figure 13 is that the gases produced from the Mary Belle Smith 28 #2 Alt, Wanamaker #1, and J. B. Barr 28 #2 wells fall slightly off of the Rayleigh fractionation curve for oil cracking in the direction of the microbial gas field.
+An interesting feature of the Clayton plot in Figure 13 is that six of the produced gas samples fall slightly off of the Rayleigh fractionation curve for oil cracking in the direction of the microbial gas field.
 Recall that these same samples fall down and away from the $\delta^{13}C_1$ versus $\delta^{13}C_2$ correlation trend in Figure 9 also suggesting a possible mix of thermogenic and residual microbial gas.
+And these same six samples suggest resolvable microbial gas components in the mixing plot in Figure 10.
 This interpretation is surprising given the high thermal maturity of the gases.
 It is plausible, although unlikely, that a minor component of early microbial gas, generated in the source rocks, is mixed with high maturity hydrocarbons.
+The fact that the two Haynesville Shale gas samples have no microbial gas admixed with the thermogenic gases makes this interpretation improbable.
 It is also possible that a microbial methane component generated in the reservoir strata intervals is mixed with the high maturity gases that migrated upwards from the Haynesville/Smackover source rocks.
 This is a more likely scenario.
-In both cases, the isotopic composition of the produced gas would be cumulative, i. e., a weighted average of the isotope compositions of all the gase that accumulated in the reservoir.
+In both cases, the isotopic composition of the produced gas would be cumulative, i. e., a weighted average of the isotope compositions of all the gas that accumulated in the reservoir.
 We could test the hypothesis that microbial methane generated in the reservoir strata intervals mixed with deep-sourced migrated post mature gas by analyzing the δ^{13} C composition of CO2 in the samples.

 As discussed above, the Haworth and others (1985) parameters in Table 3 suggested that the Hosston Formation gas produced from the Sampson Est. 33 #1 well consists of mixed thermogenic and microbial gas as well.
 This is a function of the anomalously high OCR of 1.44.
 This sample, however, plots as a mix of thermogenic gases in Figure 9, and exhibits no evidence of a microbial component in Figure 10.
-The Hosston Formation gas produced from the Sampson Est. 33 #1 well is a mixed overmature thermogenic gas generated mostly by extensive cracking of residual oil in deeper petroleum source rocks.
+The Hosston Formation gas produced from the Sampson

+Est. 33 #1 well is a mixed overmature thermogenic gas generated mostly by extensive cracking of residual oil in deeper petroleum source rocks.